 I currently teach Economics courses at the University of Houston.
 My classes range from 50-80 students.
 I have just finished my third term.

-Texas State University-San Marcos - BA, Economics
+Undergraduate Degree: Texas State University-San Marcos - Bachelor in Arts, Economics

-University of Houston - MA, Economics
+Graduate Degree: University of Houston - Master of Arts, Economics